cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/get-started/_index.md

 {{<directory-listing showDescriptions="true">}}

 For most users, Cloudflare recommends using the [Workers Vitest integration](/workers/testing/vitest/get-started/) for testing Workers and [Pages Functions](/pages/functions/) projects.
 [Vitest](https://vitest.dev/) is a popular JavaScript testing framework featuring a very fast watch mode, Jest compatibility, and out-of-the-box support for TypeScript.
 In this integration, Cloudflare provides a custom pool that allows your Vitest tests to run _inside_ the Workers runtime.

 Get started with the [Vitest integration Get started guide](/workers/testing/vitest/get-started/), and refer to [Recipes for testing different types of Workers](/workers/testing/vitest/recipes/).

-Features of the Workers Vitest integration:
+The Workers Vitest integration...

-- ✅ Supports both **unit tests** and **integration tests**
+- Supports both **unit tests** and **integration tests**.
-- 📚 Provides direct access to Workers runtime APIs and bindings
+- Provides direct access to Workers runtime APIs and bindings.
-- 📦 Implements isolated per-test storage
+- Implements isolated per-test storage.
-- 🔥 Runs tests fully-locally using [Miniflare](https://miniflare.dev/)
+- Runs tests fully-locally using [Miniflare](https://miniflare.dev/).
-- ⚡️ Leverages Vitest's hot-module reloading for near instant reruns
+- Leverages Vitest's hot-module reloading for near instant reruns.
-- ↩️ Provides a declarative interface for mocking outbound requests
+- Provides a declarative interface for mocking outbound requests.
-- 🧩 Supports projects with multiple workers
+- Supports projects with multiple Workers.

 {{<Aside type="warning">}}